ShivM99/Python-ML/README.md

 # Python
-This repository contain my Python scripts and ML projects.
+This repository contain my ML projects and Python scripts.